By Kris Black | Published on 9/20/2025

 Prioritized content created for users, not search engines

-Impact: Sites with clear expertise and experience saw 25% ranking improvements
+Impact: Sites with clear expertise and people-first content saw ranking improvements, while content-farm approaches lost visibility

 🔮 2025 Prediction: